whg-training/statistics-course/Genes/practicals/Genes across species/Getting_started_writing_some_code.md

 **Challenge:** write `parse_gff3_to_dataframe()`.
 Can you write this so all the tests pass?
 Or at least some of them?

-**High-level hints:** This test does have a few complexities to it.
+**Hints:** This test does have a few complexities to it.
 Here are some points to think about that might be helpful:

 - pandas has a [`read_table` function](https://pandas.pydata.org/docs/reference/api/pandas.read_table.html) that is a
   good way to get the data in.
 It has many arguments that control how the data gets in there.